 How Often Should You Groom Your Labradoodle?

 How often you groom your Labradoodle will largely depend on your lifestyle and preferences.
 Many Labradoodles do not need to be fully groomed more than four times per year.
 You can minimize full shaves by trimming more regularly before a full shave is needed.
-It is time to groom your dog when you notice that your Labradoodle’s fur is becoming super tangly during the course of regular bathing.
+It is time for your dog’s grooming session when you notice that your Labradoodle’s fur is becoming super tangly during the course of regular bathing.

 How to Bathe Your Labradoodle